dwrobel/flatcam/README.md

 - fixed showing the GUI when some settings (maximized_GUI) are missing from QSettings
 - added sys tray menu
 - added possibility to edit the custom keywords used by the autocompleter (in Tcl Shell and in the Code Editor).
 It is done in the Edit -> Preferences -> Utilities
-- added a new setting in Edit -> Preferences -> General -> GUI Settings -> Textbox Font which control the font on the texbox GUI elements
+- added a new setting in Edit -> Preferences -> General -> GUI Settings -> Textbox Font which control the font on the Textbox GUI elements
 - fixed issue with the sys tray icon not hiding after application close
 - added option to run a script from the context menu of the sys tray icon.
 Changed the color of the sys tray icon to a green one so it will be visible on light and dark themes